 Hydro Electricity is generated by harnessing the power of moving water.
 It is manufactured in large power generating stations using the same basic principle of a small grist mill yet on a much larger and vastly improved scale for better efficiency.
 Electrical generators are attached to huge turbine devices which spin at great speeds as a result of water rushing through them.

 The Micro-Hydro Electricity was generated to supply electricity for rural areas in Nepal, Vietnam & China.
 This technology is being introduced in India through the Pradhan Mantri Gram Vidyut Yojna by PM Narendra Modi.
 It is believed that Micro-Hydro fastens the pace of electrification.
 On current basis, 95% of villages in India need to be electrified.
 To electrify 1 Lakh villages, 1-2GW of electricity has to be generated.
-In between these issues our Gorilla Fan promises you to consume very less amount of energy and is a complete game-changer.
+In between these issues our Atomberg Fan promises you to consume very less amount of energy and is a complete game-changer.

 Solar Electricity is generated with the only power that has been in existence since the living breathed on this planet, the huge and singular source named as Sun.
 The sun rays are the only source in Solar Electricity.
 It is generated with the help of Photovoltaic (PV) technology by converting solar energy into solar electricity from sunlight.
 PV Systems use sunlight to power ordinary electrical equipments for example: household appliances, computers & lightings.

 A PV cell consists of two or more thin layers of semi-conducting material, most commonly silicon.
 Monocrystalline silicon cells, Multicrystalline cells, Thick film silicon, Amorphous silicon and other thin films consisting a number of similar materials such as cadmium telluride (CdTe) and copper indium diselenide (CIS), are some types of PV cells that are being used in the PV modules.